jrpool/testarido/README.md

 }
 ```

-Job properties:
+This example illustrates the properties that a job has:
 - `id`: a string uniquely identifying the job.
-- `what`: a description of the job.
+- `what` (optional): a description of the job.
-- `strict`: `true` or `false`, indicating whether _substantive redirections_ should be treated as failures.
+- `strict` (optional): `true` or `false`, indicating whether _substantive redirections_ should be treated as failures.
 These are redirections that do more than add or subtract a final slash.
+Default: `false`.
-- `standard`: whether standardized versions of tool reports are to accompany the original versions (`'also'`), replace the original versions (`'only'`), or not be produced (`'no'`).
+- `standard` (optional): whether standardized versions of tool reports are to accompany the original versions (`'also'`), replace the original versions (`'only'`), or not be produced (`'no'`).
+Default: `'only'`.
-- `observe`: `true` or `false`, indicating whether Testarido, when performing a job for a network server, should give the server granular updates on the progress of the job.
+- `observe` (optional): `true` or `false`, indicating whether Testarido, when performing a job for a network server, should give the server granular updates on the progress of the job.
+Default: `false`.
 - `creationTimeStamp`: a string in `yymmddThhMM` format, describing when the job was created.
 - `executionTimeStamp`: a string in `yymmddThhMM` format, specifying a date and time before which the job is not to be performed.
 - `target` (optional): facts about the target of the job.
-If the job has no `target` property, then each act must have a `target` property instead.
+If the job has no `target` property, then each act that requires a target must have its own `target` property instead.
 - `sources` (optional): data inserted into the job by the job creator for use by the job creator.
 - `acts`: an array of the acts to be performed (documented below).